 Food Hero designs new resource for older adults

-CORVALLIS, Ore. – For many years Food Hero — a popular nutrition education initiative of Oregon State University Extension Service — focused on families with children.
+CORVALLIS, Ore. — For many years, Food Hero — a nutrition education initiative of Oregon State University Extension Service — focused primarily on families with children.

-Although served by OSU Extension programs more broadly, older adults weren’t the main audience of Food Hero.
-In 2019, Food Hero initiated developing educational resources for older adults.
+Although older adults were served by Extension programs more broadly, they were not the main audience of Food Hero.
+In 2019, Food Hero began developing educational resources specifically for older adults.

-OSU Extension formed focus groups of older adults to survey their cooking habits and needs, before launching Food Hero for Older Adults in 2020.
-The program promotes healthy eating and movement among older adults through a quarterly newsletter developed by Food Hero in partnership with Oregon Department of Human Services and Oregon Dairy Council.
+OSU Extension formed focus groups of older adults to survey their cooking habits and needs before launching Food Hero for Older Adults in 2020.
+The program promotes healthy eating and movement through a quarterly newsletter developed in partnership with Oregon Department of Human Services and Oregon Dairy Council.

-Food Hero is a statewide initiative funded in part by the Oregon Supplemental Nutrition Assistance Program Education (SNAP-Ed) program and was developed by OSU Extension in English and Spanish.
-All the recipes are tested with participant feedback according to a number of criteria, such as overall flavor, color and texture.
-Food Hero meals are low-cost and feature easy-to-find ingredients, easy-to-follow instructions and minimal preparation time.
+Food Hero is a statewide initiative funded in part by the Oregon Supplemental Nutrition Assistance Program Education (SNAP-Ed) program and developed by OSU Extension in English and Spanish.
+All recipes are tested with participant feedback based on criteria such as flavor, color and texture.
+Meals are designed to be low-cost, use easy-to-find ingredients and require minimal preparation time.

-Food Hero formed focus groups of older adults who were enrolled in the federal Commodity Supplemental Food Program — which serves adults 60 and older — to survey their cooking habits and needs, especially from the ingredients included in the boxes they receive from food banks, pantries and other food assistance programs.
+Food Hero formed focus groups of older adults enrolled in the federal Commodity Supplemental Food Program — which serves adults 60 and older — to learn about their cooking habits and needs.
+Discussions focused in part on ingredients included in food boxes distributed through food banks, pantries and other assistance programs.
 Participants were selected from Lane and Benton counties.

-Focus group participants reported concerns related to preparing food, such as cutting vegetables or moving pots and pans due to conditions like arthritis and back pain.
-As a result, Food Hero for Older Adults features recipes with modifications for all mobility levels.
+Focus group members reported challenges such as cutting vegetables or lifting pots and pans due to arthritis, back pain and other conditions.
+In response, Food Hero for Older Adults includes recipes with adaptations for different mobility levels.

-“We focused on the ease of creating a recipe,” Walsh said.
+“We focused on the ease of creating a recipe,” said Carol Walsh, a program coordinator for the SNAP-Ed program administered by Extension.

 “We make a concerted effort to combine physical activity with the nutrition,” Walsh said.

-In each newsletter there are suggestions and modifications — sticky notes — that allow each topic to be accessible and customized to ingredients on hand or mobility level.
-Examples include modifications for softer foods or food for two for older adults with dental concerns or who are only cooking for one or two people, Linnell said.
+The newsletters also include suggestions and modifications — presented as “sticky notes” — that help tailor recipes to ingredients on hand or an individual’s mobility level.
+Examples include options for softer foods or smaller portions for people cooking for one or two, Linnell said.

-Results from the focus groups in the food assistance program also revealed an interest in recipes that included ingredients commonly found in their food boxes such as rice, beans and lentils, said Rose Jepson-Sullivan, SNAP-Ed program manager and chair of the Food Hero for Older Adults workgroup.
+Focus group results also showed interest in recipes that use ingredients commonly found in food boxes, such as rice, beans and lentils, said Rose Jepson-Sullivan, SNAP-Ed program manager and chair of the Food Hero for Older Adults workgroup.

-Recipes included in the newsletters often feature these ingredients and highlight ways that they can support health.
+Recipes featured in the newsletters highlight these ingredients and explain how they support health.

-“It is important to us that our resources are informed by those who use them,” said Jepson-Sullivan, adding that Food Hero reviews materials every year to ensure they are meeting the needs of Oregonians.
+“It is important to us that our resources are informed by those who use them,” Jepson-Sullivan said, noting that Food Hero reviews materials annually to ensure they meet the needs of Oregonians.

-Through a partnership with Oregon Food Bank and Oregon Department of Human Services, printed versions of Food Hero for Older Adults newsletters are intended to be placed in Commodity Supplemental Food Program food boxes across the state.
-Extension also partners with local senior and community centers as well as farmers markets.
+Through partnerships with Oregon Food Bank and Oregon Department of Human Services, printed Food Hero for Older Adults newsletters are placed in Commodity Supplemental Food Program food boxes statewide.
+Extension also partners with local senior and community centers and farmers markets.

-“We work with a lot of community partners to offer programs and resources for older adults, including classes, events and educational displays,” said Jepson-Sullivan.
+“We work with many community partners to offer programs and resources for older adults, including classes, events and educational displays,” Jepson-Sullivan said.

 Was this page helpful?